 Invite children to set the table with materials resembling those shown in the reproduction.
 As you help children make decisions about the placement of each item, call attention to relevant details and relationships in the reproduction: which objects are close to others, which are behind or in front of, above or below other objects?

 Encourage children to act out the story of the three puppies, using stuffed animals or plastic toys as stand-ins for the puppies.

 Ask children to recall times when their pets (or animals they know) got into trouble.
 What did they do?
 Who got angry?
 Why?
 Invite children to draw or dictate stories based on these incidents.

 PRINT A CLOTH FOR A SPECIAL OCCASION

 Stock a table for exploration of clay foods and vessels.
-Provide Moist Clay (If you have a Kiln), Model Magic or Air-Dry Clay, plastic knives and forks, and durable plates and bowls.
+Provide clay, plasticene or modeling materials, plastic knives and forks, and durable plates and bowls.
 Suggest that children make bowls, fruit, or other foods if they are interested in doing so.
 Salvage wrappings from fast food, and place your order for French fries, hamburgers, or desserts.
 The printed tablecloth children created in an earlier activity could be used as a setting for display of a feast made of clay.
 Older children might sketch this still life, adding people, animals, flowers, and so on.

 HAVE PET DAY SHOW AND TELL